Starting a New Job

-Please note: If you have worked on-campus within the last 12 months or filled out the Federal I-9 form within the past 3 years, then you should have an I-9 on file.
+Please note: If you have worked on-campus within the last 12 months or filled out the Federal I-9 form within the past 3 years, then you should have a Federal I-9 on file already.
 You can contact our office to determine if you may need to fill out another form.

 UltraTime is the method of reporting your hours.
 All student employees are paid by the hour and must report the hours they work.
 Different departments manage time reporting in different ways, and the supervisor is responsible for telling employees how to enter hours for their specific job(s).
 The Payroll Office manages UltraTime which is the typical reporting method of hours worked.